Millinery wear and care, and Policies - or how to love your hat!

 - If your hat is made from felt I will show you how with a light clothes brush brushing it - in the direction of the pile after wearing - will keep your wool felt looking pristine.

-- And finally, after wearing your headpiece please ensure it is completely dry, then store it carefully, wrap it in acid free tissue paper and place it into a suitably sized hat box, not forgetting to support any delicate edges, so it is ready its next outing!
+- After wearing your headpiece please ensure it is completely dry, then store it carefully, wrapping it in acid free tissue paper and place it into a suitably sized hat box, not forgetting to support any delicate edges, so it is ready its next outing!

 I do hope you enjoy wearing your new couture head piece, as much as I did creating it, and thank you so much for letting me in on a little of the excitement of your special occasion!
 If you have any more queries please drop me email at firstname.lastname@example.org or use the contact page at the end of my website to get in touch!